ektashukla-ai/mindmitra/README.md

 - Uses **modern engineering practices** (clean architecture, security, modularity)
 - Could act as a **portfolio centerpiece** for ML/AI/Backend-focused roles

-This project serves as a **learning-ground for real production systems**, not copy-paste AI toy examples.
+This project serves as a **learning-ground for real production systems**.
 Every microservice is designed with extensibility, security, and cloud readiness in mind.

 ---